 Morris’ grandfather, Lewis Morris, was a judge in New York who co-owned the newspaper printed by Zenger, the New-York Weekly Journal.
-Several attorneys ran the newspaper, which the young German immigrant Zenger printed at his business.
+Several attorneys ran the Weekly Journal, which the young German immigrant Zenger printed at his business.

-Cosby then decided to use an unpopular legal tactic, called an information, to have Zenger brought before New York’s Supreme Court, which he controlled, to face libel charges, but only after a jury approved of the move.
+Cosby then decided to use a legal tactic, called an information, to have Zenger brought before New York’s Supreme Court, which he controlled, to face libel charges, but only after a jury approved of the move.

 Then on August 4, things went badly for Cosby when Zenger’s former attorneys arranged for the famed colonial lawyer Andrew Hamilton from Philadelphia to represent Zenger in court for free along with Chambers.

-At first, Chambers entered a not guilty plea for Zenger, challenging the colonial Attorney General to prove their met the standard of libel.
-Chief Judge John De Lancey then told the jury that, "The laws in my opinion are very clear; they cannot be admitted to justify a libel."
+At first, Chambers entered a not guilty plea for Zenger, challenging the colonial Attorney General to prove a standard of libel.
+Chief Judge John De Lancey then told the jury that, “The laws, in my opinion, are very clear; they cannot be admitted to justify a libel.”